Joseph: King of Dreams: Plot

-The Pharaoh becomes troubled by nightmares that none of his advisors can interpret.
-Remembering Joseph, the Pharaoh's cupbearer advises him to send Potiphar to retrieve him.
-Potiphar apologizes to Joseph for imprisoning him, and Joseph forgives him.
-Joseph interprets the Pharaoh's dreams as warnings of seven years of abundance set to be followed by seven years of famine that may wipe out Egypt.
-He suggests that one-fifth of each year's harvest should be stored for rationing.
-Impressed, the Pharaoh makes Joseph his minister and second-in-command, under the name "Zaphnath-Paaneah."
-In the following years, Joseph's guidance saves the Egyptians and their neighbors from starvation.
-He marries Asenath and has two sons, Manasseh and Ephraim, with her.
+When the Pharaoh becomes troubled by nightmares that none of his advisors can interpret, the cupbearer remembers Joseph and advises the Pharaoh to consult with him.
+Joseph forgives Potiphar for imprisoning him, then interprets the Pharaoh's dreams as warnings of seven years of abundance set to be followed by seven years of famine that may devastate Egypt.
+He suggests that one fifth of each year's harvest should be stored for rationing; impressed, the Pharaoh makes Joseph his minister and second-in-command, under the name "Zaphnath-Paaneah."
+In the following years, Joseph's guidance saves the Egyptians and their neighbors from starvation; he also marries Asenath and they have two sons, Manasseh and Ephraim.

-One day, Joseph's brothers arrive in Egypt to buy grain, offering to pay for it with the twenty silver pieces.
-The brothers claim they have to feed their youngest brother and Jacob.
-Unrecognized by them, Joseph refuses to sell them grain and imprisons one of the brothers, Simeon (Steven Weber), until they can prove their story by bringing their youngest brother.
-The brothers reappear with Benjamin (Matt Levin), Jacob's twelfth son, whom he favors as he did Joseph.
-Benjamin tells Joseph that Rachel died and that his father was crushed by Joseph's disappearance.
-Joseph questions Benjamin on whether his father trusts his brothers to look after him and how his supposed death affected them, but Benjamin says they never speak of it.
-Joseph then releases Simeon and invites the brothers to a feast.
+Twenty years later, Joseph is horrified to see his brothers in Egypt attempting to buy grain for their father and youngest brother using the silver they sold him for.
+Unrecognized by them, Joseph refuses to sell them grain and orders one of the brothers, Simeon, imprisoned until they can prove their story by producing their youngest brother.
+The brothers reappear with Jacob's twelfth son, Benjamin, who resembles Joseph and is favored by their father as he was.
+Benjamin tells Joseph that Rachel died and that his father was heartbroken by Joseph's disappearance; Joseph questions Benjamin on whether his father trusts his brothers to look after him and how his supposed death affected them, but Benjamin says they never speak of it.

-After the feast, Joseph has his golden chalice concealed in Benjamin's bag.
-Upon its discovery, he orders that Benjamin shall be punished, but the brothers offer themselves in his place to Joseph's surprise.
-After Joseph questions their motives, Judah confesses to having sold Joseph into slavery, a crime that has haunted him and his brothers for twenty years, and says that they cannot return home without Benjamin, as it would break both their father's heart and their hearts to lose another son and brother.
-Shocked and touched by this, Joseph decides to reveal himself to them, and they reconcile.
-Joseph reunites with Jacob and meets his brothers' families after inviting them to live in Egypt.
-The film ends with the Hebrews entering Egypt, unaware of the many hardships they will face in years to come.
+Joseph releases Simeon and invites the brothers to a feast, after which Joseph conceals his golden chalice in Benjamin's bag.
+Upon its discovery, he orders that Benjamin shall be punished, but the brothers all offer themselves in his place.
+When Joseph questions their motives, Judah confesses to having sold Joseph into slavery, which has haunted them all ever since, and that they could not bear to lose another brother and their father to lose another son.
+Shocked and touched by this, Joseph reveals himself to them, and they reconcile.
+Joseph reunites with Jacob and meets his brothers' families after inviting them to live in Egypt, unaware of the hardships their descendants will face in many years to come.